 Functioning without teeth is not only difficult but also unpleasant.
 Regular activities such as eating, talking, laughing, or even sneezing can be troublesome and embarrassing.
 Dentures are a common solution, but they can take months to be ready.

 So what about same-day dentures?
 The guide below will help you decide whether dentures in a day are a good idea.
-Discover the process, costs, and how they compare to the immediate type.
+Discover the process and the cost of same-day dentures near you.

 Same-day dentures process

 Here is what you can expect from dentures in a day.

 Impressions for your dentures are likely to be taken early in the morning.
 A soft putty is placed inside the mouth twice, for both arches.
 When they harden, they become an accurate representation of the inside of your mouth.

 The impressions are sent off to the lab immediately.
 Technicians begin working on your prosthesis as soon as possible.

 If you need tooth extraction and dentures the same day, your teeth will be pulled that afternoon.
 You will probably have to do with a local injection.
 The chances are the teeth to be removed are loose or fragile anyway, so it should be a quick procedure.

 Staff will let you know what times you have to be present at the office.